ArjenSchwarz/wercker-step-hugo-build/README.md

 This step will download the specified version of [Hugo](http://gohugo.io) and run this over the source code to generate the static version of your site.
 This can then automatically be deployed using other steps.

-Since version 1.9.0, the step has the latest two versions of Hugo already installed thereby skipping the download part of the step.
+To speed things up, this step has the latest two versions of Hugo already installed thereby skipping the download part of the step.

 # Tutorial